bitofmind/swift-model/README.md

 let fact = try await node[FactClient.self].fetch(count)
 ```

-> A model's `node` gives private access to many of model's functionality.
+> A model's `node` gives access to many of model's functionality.

 There is also a convenience macro for dependencies: